etn-ccis/blui-react-component-library/docs/README.md

 Material UI, and by extension, Brightlayer UI provides several different ways to customize a component's styles.
 Your specific context will determine which one is ideal.
 From narrowest to broadest use case, here are the options:

-do we want all these?? links to our packages?? links to mui?? copy mui docs vs linking to mui docs

 ### 1. The `sx` prop

 The [sx prop](https://mui.com/system/basics/#the-sx-prop) is the best option for adding style overrides to a single instance of a component in most cases.